trudypainter/trudy-computer-react/projects/listening-explorer/listeningexplorer.md

 However, there were a few things I thought could be improved from this site.

 1. The site was not reliable.
-   - I collected songs using a scheduled task on my physical MacBook.
+I collected songs using a scheduled task on my physical MacBook.
 So, if I had my computer turned off or was not connected to the internet, the data wouldn't be collected.
-   - The data was also stored in CSV files in Github.
+The data was also stored in CSV files in Github.
 This is a crafty, free solution.
 However, this isn't best practice for storing lots of large data.
 2. The site was made using plain HTML/JS/CSS.
-   - This implement was fine for this specific project, but I wanted to practice making more modular sites for the next project (React)
+This implementation was fine for this specific project, but I wanted to practice making more modular sites for the next project (React)
-3. The mood graph was non-sensical
-   - I thought the mood indices provided by the Spotify API would be more insightful.
+3. The mood graph was non-sensical.
+I thought the mood indices provided by the Spotify API would be more insightful.
 But, the graphs didn't make much sense.

 ---